Skip to main content

 Manual Routes

-These routes must be implemented in your frontend application using your router of choice (React Router, Next.js App Router, etc.).
+These routes must be implemented in your frontend application with React Router.
 You have complete control over the UI, data fetching, and user experience.

 Home and Products